 Oregano oil is a powerful healer that can kill bacteria and prevent infection.
 It could help reduce pain, swelling, and inflammation.

 Oregano oil is potent and must always be properly diluted.
-Place a drop of oregano oil into 1 teaspoon of a carrier oil.
-Use a cotton ball or your finger to apply the oil to your tooth or gums.
-Do this twice per day.
+Place a drop of oregano oil into 1 teaspoon of a carrier oil, then use a cotton ball or your finger to apply the oil to your tooth or gums.
+Repeat twice per day.

 Thyme has been used as a natural remedy to relieve the pain, inflammation, and fever that may accompany emerging wisdom teeth.
-A 2015 study on mice supported the use of thyme extract in treating these symptoms.
-Further studies on humans are needed.
+While some animal research is promising, further studies on humans are needed.

 Thyme also contains carvacrol, the same potent ingredient in oregano oil.

-Dilute a few drops of thyme essential oil into a carrier oil.
-Use a cotton ball or your fingers to apply it to your teeth and gums.
-Do this a few times a day.
+Dilute a few drops of thyme essential oil into a carrier oil and use a cotton ball or your fingers to apply it to your teeth and gums.
 You can make a mouthwash by adding one drop of oil to a glass of warm water.

 The active ingredient in cayenne pepper, capsaicin, is said to relieve pain and inflammation.
 A 2017 review of studies found that capsaicin is a promising option for the treatment of some forms of neuropathic pain (nerve pain).

-Capsaicin has the potential to irritate, so you should always start with a small amount to see how your body reacts.
+Capsaicin has the potential to be irritating, so you should always start with a small amount to see how your body reacts.

 Dilute a few drops of pure capsaicin extract or oil into a cup of water.
 Use a cotton ball to apply the solution to the affected area or use it as a mouthwash.
 Repeat throughout the day.